The best way to describe the Samsung Galaxy S7? Iterative perfection.

 At the end of the day the Samsung Galaxy S7 is essentially just an iteration of the Galaxy S6 – it just happens to be a very good iteration.

-The Galaxy S6 has now dropped in price, and while you don't get a waterproof body or microSD slot, there's still a top-notch camera, dazzling display and more power than you can shake a stick at.
+The Galaxy S6 has now dropped in price even more, and while you don't get a waterproof body or microSD slot, there's still a good camera, dazzling display and a solid amount of power.